DVedelago/3DPrinters_Ruleset/Printer_Ruleset_v1.2.md

 -	Any job longer than 12 hours **must** be commissioned to IIT’s workshop.

+## <span style="color:turquoise"> <p style="text-align: center;"> ***GrabCAD Setup***</span>

+-   Download the latest release of GrabCAD from Stratasys website.

+-   While installing GrabCAD make sure to be completely disconnected from Internet, as we-re not using a GrabCAD cloud account, and choose to use the "offline mode".

+-	Before putting any job in the queue be sure to register yourself in “Grabcad” with recognizable name and ask the Admin for a preliminary training.

+-	Example of recognizable name for John Doe: “ JDoe”, "jdoe", "jane_doe", "j_doe", "JDOE", "J_DOE".

+-	This is mandatory and helps to refer jobs to people, track budget expenses and so on.

 ## <span style="color:turquoise"> <p style="text-align: center;"> ***Job/Parts Extractions***</span>